-Several of the SFI Section 3 requirements were outside of the scope of Canfor Southern Pine, Inc.'s SFI program and were excluded from the scope of the Audit as follows:
+Several of the SFI Section 3 requirements were outside of the scope of Canfor Southern Pine's SFI program and were excluded from the scope of the SFI Certification Audit as follows:

-- Indicator 5.1.2 Canfor Southern Pine, Inc. does not support or conduct research on genetically engineered trees. - Indicator 6.2.3 Georgia, Florida, Alabama, Louisiana, and Mississippi do not have a logger certification program. - Objective 8 Canfor Southern Pine, Inc. does not have forest management responsibilities on public lands. - Objectives 11 13 Canfor Southern Pine, Inc. does not purchase fiber outside Canada and the US.
+- Indicator 5.1.2 Canfor Southern Pine does not conduct research on genetically engineered trees. - Indicator 6.2.3 States within the basin of Canfor Southern Pine do not have certified logger programs. - Objective 8 Canfor Southern Pine does not have public land management responsibilities. - Objective 11-13 Canfor Southern Pine does not source fiber outside Canada and the US.